weshaan/WWCodeGreenville/Gettingstarted.md

 8.**Respond to feedback**. we may review your changes and suggest improvements. so try to Respond to our feedback and make any necessary changes.

 9.**Merge your pull request**.
-Once we're happy with your changes, they we will merge your pull request into the main branch of the repository.
+Once we're happy with your changes, we will merge your pull request into the main branch of the repository.

 **Thanks for your contributions❤️**.